Updated Jan 17, 2023

 Those kids’ success rates jumped by almost 6.4% overall.
-The study suggests that the problem wasn’t simply that they weren’t applying themselves to school.
+The problem wasn’t that they weren’t applying themselves to school.
 The problem was that they didn’t have a sense of purpose they could connect that learning to.

 As William Damon wrote in his book on the subject, we suck at teaching kids about a sense of purpose—our schools don’t do it.

 I mean, did you ever think about this?
 Do you know why learning trigonometry was so soul-destroying?

 It’s because you knew that you would never use it again.
 It wasn’t connected to any purpose.
 It was, quite literally, a waste of your time.
 But someone decided that you had to learn it, and penalized you when you struggled to focus.